What's Happening in Career Services!

 Workshops run for 4 weeks - Get more information and register.

-Whether you are creating a résumé for the first time or revamping a pre-existing one, sign up for a résumé workshop - Tuesdays & Fridays @ 1:30 pm (check website celendar for full details).
-Once you've attended a résumé workshop, come in for one-on-one assistance during walk ins each Mon/Thurs/Fri between 9:30 am -11:30 am and Wed between 2:00 pm and 4:00 pm.
+Whether you are creating a résumé for the first time or revamping a pre-existing one, the first step is signing up for a résumé workshop.
+These are held each Tuesday & Friday @ 1:00-2:30 pm (check website celendar for updates).
+You must attend a résumé workshop before coming in for one-on-one assistance during walk ins each Mon/Tues between 1:15-3:15 pm and Wed/Thurs/Fri between 9:30-11:30 am.

-The Working In Canada Career Seminar is a bi-weekly drop-in seminar that supports international and domestic students in their career development through topics such as Networking, Job search strategies, and “What can I do with my major?”.
-The Seminar is a safe and welcoming atmosphere where students of all backgrounds express their career-related concerns in the context of a supportive gathering of peers and Career Development professionals, though is primarily facilitated each week by a Career Counsellor and enhanced by guest speakers.
+The Working In Canada Career Seminar is a drop-in 4 part series that supports international and domestic students in their career development through topics such as Networking, Job search strategies, How to make the most of LinkedIn? and SMU Alumni Panel/Networking.
+The Seminar is a safe and welcoming atmosphere where students of all backgrounds express their career-related concerns in the context of a supportive gathering of peers and Career Development professionals, though is primarily facilitated by a Career & Employment Coach and enhanced by guest speakers.
 (Check website calendar for full details including dates, topics, time, and room number)

 Did You Know?

 Based on the survey of 450 Canadian Employers, a slightly higher premium on co-curricular involvement than academic performance [is placed], meaning that a well-rounded graduate will have an advantage in the competitive job market...
 Good grades are important, but so is balance.”
-(The CACEE News Release by Marchildon, November 23, 2012) Contact CCR Centre to get involved.
+(The CACEE News Release by Marchildon, November 23, 2012) Start Your Co-Curricular Record today!